 The real estate market will be changing dramatically over the next 12 months.
 There is still an unemployment rate of about 8%.
 There are tens of thousands of properties with tenants not paying rent because have not been able to evict tenants with all the ridiculous new laws.
-The foreclosure moratorium has ended but defaults take about 4 months to hit the market.
-Once the Californians can’t sell their homes, the number of eager and naive investors will dry up.
-The only buyers right now are Californians so once that stops, there will be a flood of inventory.
+The foreclosure moratorium has ended and the number of defaults have tripled since August.

 20% of the mortgages in Las Vegas were not paid last month.
 We predicted a correction back in October 2018 and we are sticking to our expectations of a considerable drop in prices.
 We expect prices to drop about 25% over the next 20 months.
 We are witnessing the same sequence of events that followed the last crash.
 People who were stretched thin, ran out of reserves and stopped paying the mortgage about month 6.
 The government is just prolonging the inevitable.
 It was socially acceptable back then to tell banks to pound sand and it will happen again.
 Investors who are leveraged and have tenants who can’t pay rent are going to be the first to go.